HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/externalnames.md

 # Use external names in schema definitions

-The external name allows you to specify the name of the matching configured forms used in the KEEP service URL.
-The **customer** is one of the configured forms that can deliver the same data using multiple cases from different clients and schemas.
-If no other schema mode is identified, the data will be sent and received using the default mode.
+The external name allows you to specify the name of the matching configured forms used in the Domino REST API service URL. **Customer** is one of the configured forms that can deliver the same data using multiple cases from different clients and schemas.
+Data is sent and received using the default mode if no schema mode is identified.

 ## About this task